FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-SDXL-Locally-With-Automatic1111-SD-Web-UI.md

 * Automatic1111 Repo Link : https://github.com/AUTOMATIC1111/stable-diffusion-webui
 * V1.5 SDXL changelog : https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/release_candidate/CHANGELOG.md

-* First clone Automatic1111 into any folder as shown in video
+* First clone Automatic1111 into any folder as shown in [video](https://youtu.be/eY_v5IR4dUQ)

-* Then open a CMD inside cloned folder and change branch to dev - only dev branch supporting SDXL at the moment
+* Then open a CMD inside cloned folder and change branch to dev - only dev branch supporting SDXL at the moment **SDXL support has arrived today 25 July.
+You don't have to checkout dev anymore.
+You can skip this step**

 ```
 git checkout dev
 ```

-* Then install as usual as shown in video
+* Then install as usual as shown in [video](https://youtu.be/eY_v5IR4dUQ)

 **Upgrade Existing**

-Open a cmd window when you are inside your existing Automatic1111 folder as shown in tutorial video
+Open a cmd window when you are inside your existing Automatic1111 folder as shown in tutorial [video](https://youtu.be/eY_v5IR4dUQ)

 Type below commands and update to the latest version